 Playstyle: Melee / Tank

-How it works: You use the “Maul” skill to crush enemies.
-While in bear form, you gain extra health and armor.
-You do not need to dodge as much as other classes because you can simply absorb the damage.
+How it works: Use “Maul” to crush enemies.
+Bear form gives extra health and armor.
+You don’t need to dodge as much — just absorb the damage.

 - + extremely hard to kill